-A particular matter that has been noted for improvement was the processes in place to ensure the reliability of information used to monitor the project.
+A particular matter that was noted for improvement was the processes in place to ensure the reliability of information used to monitor the project.
 This involved the reconciliation of project cost information between the records of DPTI and the cost consultant.

 Our review for the previous designated reporting period noted that project cost information recorded in the job cost ledger continued to be provided to the cost consultant.
-Further, we were advised that the cost consultant had completed the reconciliation as at 30 June 2014 and that DPTI had yet to formally review the reconciliation for reasonableness, including some discrepancies that were referred to DPTI for review and clarification.
+Further, we were advised that the cost consultant had completed a reconciliation as at 30 June 2014 and that DPTI had yet to formally review the reconciliation for reasonableness, including some discrepancies that were referred to DPTI for review and clarification.

-The extended time taken to address this matter was communicated to DPTI who advised that it is continuing to work with the cost consultant to reconcile any discrepancies and the financial position of the project.
+The extended time taken to address this matter was communicated to DPTI who advised that it was continuing to work with the cost consultant to reconcile any discrepancies and the financial position of the project.

-Our review for the current period included follow-up of progress made by DPTI in addressing the issue.
-We could not locate any evidence of reviews of reconciliations performed by DPTI.
-We were advised that DPTI is currently seeking an updated financial statement report as at 30 June 2015 from the cost consultant, which will be reconciled to the DPTI record of expenditure (as derived from the job cost ledger).
+Our review for the last period included follow-up of progress made by DPTI in addressing the issue.
+In our last Report we reported that we could not locate any evidence of reviews of reconciliations performed by DPTI.
+We were advised that DPTI was seeking an updated financial statement report as at 30 June 2015 from the cost consultant, which will be reconciled to the DPTI record of expenditure (as derived from the job cost ledger).
 Further, we were advised that this reconciliation will be reviewed for reasonableness.